Joshuajrodrigues/manga2epub4kindle/README.md

 ## A very light and simple terminal app in the making to convert all cbr manga to epub suitable for kindle devices.

+## How to use:
+-> Open you folder full of cbz/cbr files.
+-> Open your terminal in your folder
+-> Type in npx manga2epub4kindle
+-> Profit !

 Current Features
 1) Trims Borders
 2) Scales Images